matheus-nicolay/Zabbix-LSI-RAID-Monitoring/README.md

 [Topic](https://www.zabbix.com/forum/showthread.php?t=41439) on zabbix forum

+Forked from [here](https://github.com/Art3mK/Zabbix-LSI-RAID-Monitoring).
+Edited to use only trapper checks, thinking in critical enviroments (Zabbix sudo permission to execute MegaRAID can be a security gap, because it can perform any action on the server controller).

 ## LSI_RAID_template
 Zabbix template "Template LSI RAID".
-Should be imported after Zabbix value mappings via "Configuration" -> "Templates" -> "Import".
+Should be imported after Zabbix value mappings via "Data Collection" -> "Templates" -> "Import".

 ### Available items:
 **Adapter**